arvancloud/redins/README.md

 ~~~

 `ip-filter_mode` : filtering mode:
-* multi : return all A or AAAA records
+* count : return single or multiple results. values : "multi", "single"
-* multi_rr : shuffle records for each request
-* rr : weighted round robin selection
-* geo_location : nearest geographical location
-* geo_country : match with same country as source ip
+* order : order of result. values : "none" - saved order, "weighted" - weighted shuffle, "rr" - uniform shuffle
+* geo_filter : geo filter. values : "country" - same country, "location" - nearest destination

+`health_check` : health check configuration
-`enable` enable/disable healthcheck for this host:ip
+* enable : enable/disable healthcheck for this host:ip

-`uri` uri to use in healthcheck request
+* uri : uri to use in healthcheck request

-`port` port to use in healthcheck request
+* port : port to use in healthcheck request

-`protocol` protocol to use in healthcheck request, can be http or https
+* protocol : protocol to use in healthcheck request, can be http or https

-`up_count` number of successful healthcheck requests to consider an ip valid
+* up_count : number of successful healthcheck requests to consider an ip valid

-`down_count` number of unsuccessful healthcheck requests to consider an ip invalid
+* down_count : number of unsuccessful healthcheck requests to consider an ip invalid

-`timeout` time to wait for a healthcheck response
+* timeout time : to wait for a healthcheck response

 ### zone example